chrisluedtke/chrisluedtke.github.io/README.md

 ## Development

-This site is designed for [GitHub Pages](https://pages.github.com/), which is built with [Jekyll](https://jekyllrb.com/), a [Ruby Gem](https://jekyllrb.com/docs/ruby-101/#gems).
-No local setup is required.
+This site is designed for [GitHub Pages](https://pages.github.com/), which is built with [Jekyll](https://jekyllrb.com/), a [Ruby Gem](https://jekyllrb.com/docs/ruby-101/#gems). *No local setup is required*.
 Simply create a [markdown file](https://guides.github.com/features/mastering-markdown/) in `./_posts/`, and that document will be rendered on the hosted website.
 See [Jekyll's documentation on Posts](https://jekyllrb.com/docs/posts/).

 ## Local Development